Evolving Media & News Soures

-For advocates of credible/reputable daily, weekly, or longer-term oriented news sources, including podcasts and investigative journalism.
+For advocates of credible/reputable daily, weekly, or longer-term oriented news sources, including podcasts, social media, and investigative journalism.

 Add links to examples of the best *real news*, from periodical and investigative (especially evidence-based) stories.